ocirne23/Reflection-Entity-Component-System/README.md

 Through this breaks the Entity-Component paragdim, it is completely possible.
 Supports multiple layers of inheritance.
 <br><br>

-A system is a class which extends EntitySystem:
+A system is a class which extends EntitySystem, systems can be added/removed runtime just like entities/components.

 	public class MovementSystem extends EntitySystem {
 		//Declare component mappers so you can retrieve components easily.